PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 - **database** - Interfaces for dealing with Databases(SQL only, at the moment)
 - **embed** - For embedding resources into your final binary so no need to ship many different files
 - **time** - For dealing with dates and times.
 - **flag** - Package flag implements command-line flag parsing.
-This is really shocking to me IMO, cuz in Node and Deno, you always have to pull in another library for dealing with CLIs.
-And here, you're getting that literally built-in 😻
+This is really shocking to me, cuz in Node and Deno, you always have to pull in another library for dealing with CLIs.
+And here, you're getting that literally built-in here 😻

 There's so much more great stuff in Go Standard Library!!
 I highly recommend you to check it out.